oct200/Facial-expession-analysis-tool/README.md

   - FastAPI
   - Docker

-A demo of the app is available in " "
+A demo of the app is available in "Emotional analysis tool demo.mkv"

 The project's structure can be seen in " "